 A variety of individually self-contained experiments are roughly coordinated with the lectures in PHYS 170, 171, and 180, 181 and illustrate and develop physical principles covered in those lectures.
 SC ½ Course cr per term

-* PHYS 170a and PHYS 171b, University Physics for the Life Sciences Staff
+* PHYS 170a and PHYS 171b, University Physics for the Life Sciences Simon Mochrie and Daisuke Nagai

 An introduction to classical physics with special emphasis on applications drawn from the life sciences and medicine.
 Fall-term topics include vectors and kinematics, Newton's laws, momentum, energy, random walks, diffusion, fluid mechanics, mathematical modeling, and statistical mechanics.
 Spring-term topics include oscillations, waves, sound, electrostatics, circuits, Maxwell's equations, electromagnetic waves and optics, gene circuits, and quantum mechanics.
 Essential mathematics are introduced and explained as needed.
 Completion of MATH 112 or equivalent is prerequisite for PHYS 170.
+Completion of PHYS 170 is a prerequisite for PHYS 171.
 MATH 115 is recommended prior to or concurrently with PHYS 171.
 QR, SC

-PHYS 180a and PHYS 181b, University Physics Staff
+PHYS 180a and PHYS 181b, University Physics Adriane Steinacker

 A broad introduction to classical and modern physics for students who have some previous preparation in physics and mathematics.
 Fall-term topics include Newtonian mechanics, gravitation, waves, and thermodynamics.
 Spring-term topics include electromagnetism, optics, special relativity, and quantum physics.
 Concurrently with MATH 115 and 120 or equivalents.
 See comparison of introductory sequences and laboratories in the YCPS.
 May not be taken for credit after PHYS 170, 171.
 QR, SC

-PHYS 200a and PHYS 201b, Fundamentals of Physics Helen Caines and Francis Robinson
+PHYS 200a and PHYS 201b, Fundamentals of Physics David Poland

 A thorough introduction to the principles and methods of physics for students who have good preparation in physics and mathematics.
 Emphasis on problem solving and quantitative reasoning.
 Fall-term topics include Newtonian mechanics, special relativity, gravitation, thermodynamics, and waves.
 Spring-term topics include electromagnetism, geometrical and physical optics, and elements of quantum mechanics.
 Prerequisite: MATH 115 or equivalent.
 See comparison of introductory sequences and laboratories in the YCPS.
 QR, SC

-PHYS 205La or b and PHYS 206La or b, Modern Physical Measurement Karsten Heeger and Staff
+PHYS 205La or b, Modern Physical Measurement Staff